 If you are applying for a student visa and you are under 18 years of age, you must have adequate welfare arrangements in place, unless you will turn 18 years old before arriving in Australia.

 If you turn 18 before you arrive in Australia, you need to:

-Find more information at the Department of Home Affairs website about welfare arrangments for students under 18.
+Find more information at the Department of Home Affairs website about welfare arrangements for students under 18.

 A request for release is assessed in accordance with the University's International Student Change of Provider Policy.
 A release is not provided automatically.
-You will need to apply for a release and outline how an alternate and similar course will allow you to complete requirements remotely.
-More information and instructions on how to apply for a release can be found on our website.
+You will need to apply for a release Information and instructions on how to apply for a release can be found on Release for student visa holders page.